| Title: | Biplot Analysis for Multivariate Data Using Principal Components |

 Due to the need of different methods of factorization, if ‘x’ is a

-object, the method bpca.prcomp
+prcomp object, method bpca.prcomp recovers values from the

-decomposition of the given data
+inverse of the svd decomposition of the given data

 The biplot is used with many multivariate methods to display relationships between objects, variables and the interrelationship between objects and variables (as prevalence, importance).
 There are many variations of biplots (see the references).

-returns an object of class bpca.2d
+The function bpca returns an object of class bpca.2d or

-objects with the slots:
+bpca.3d.
+Both are list objects with the slots:

 call |